alphashack/graphdat-sdk-node/README.md

 ###Uninstallation
 Remove the require('graphdat') line from your .js file

-Remove the nodetime depecndency from your package.json
+Remove the graphdat depecndency from your package.json

-Delete the nodetime directory in your node_modules directory
+Delete the graphdat directory in your node_modules directory

 ## License